-Today, the Stopline has become a report office which is authorised and accepted by the public authorities.
+Since that time the Stopline has become a report office which is authorised and accepted by the public authorities.
 The Stopline closely cooperates with the Federal Ministry of the Interior (Federal Office of Criminal Investigation and Federal Agency for State Protection and Counter Terrorism) and with the Internet service providers by means of the ISPA.
-An extensive cooperation with the public authorities also requires regular meetings in order to exchange the technical knowledge between the agents, especially with regard to new services and possibilities of the Internet and mobile communications sector, which are becoming more and more important.
+For an extensive cooperation with the public authorities there are regular meetings in order to exchange the technical knowledge between the agents, especially with regard to new services and possibilities of the Internet and mobile communications sector, which are becoming more and more important.